 Homepages at iiNet

-This article will answer some frequently asked questions about the personal home pages that come with iiNet broadband products.
+This article will answer some frequently asked questions about the the personal websites you can make.

 - What type of server runs iiNet homepages?